Fusarium solani species complex: Growth and morphology

-Like other species in its genus, Fusarium solani produces colonies that are white and cottony.
-However, instead of developing a pink or violet centre like most Fusarium species, F. solani becomes blue-green or bluish brown.
+Like other species in its genus, FSSC produces colonies that are white and cottony.
+However, instead of developing a pink or violet centre like most Fusarium species, FSSC becomes blue-green or bluish brown.
 On the underside, they may be pale, tea-with-milk-brown, or red-brown.
 However, some clinical isolates have been blue-green or ink-blue on the underside.
-F. solani colonies are low-floccose, loose, slimy, and sporadic.
+FSSC colonies are low-floccose, loose, slimy, and sporadic.
 When grown on potato dextrose agar (PDA), this fungus grows rapidly, but not as rapidly as Fusarium oxysporum.
-In PDA, F. solani colonies reach a diameter of 64–70 mm in 7 days.
+In PDA, FSSC colonies reach a diameter of 64–70 mm in 7 days.

-F. solani has aerial hyphae that give rise to conidiophores laterally.
+FSSC has aerial hyphae that give rise to conidiophores laterally.
 The conidiophores branch into thin, elongated monophialides that produce conidia.
 Phialides that produce macroconidia are shorter than those that produce microconidia.
-The macroconidia produced by F. solani are slightly curved, hyaline, and broad, often aggregating in fascicles.
+The macroconidia produced by FSSC are slightly curved, hyaline, and broad, often aggregating in fascicles.
 Typically the macroconidia of this species have 3 septa but may have as many as 4–5.
 Microconidia have thickened basal cells and tapered, rounded apical cells.
-However, some F. solani isolates have pointed, rather than rounded, macroconidia.
+However, some FSSC isolates have pointed, rather than rounded, macroconidia.
 Microconidia are oval or cylindrical, hyaline, and smooth.
 Some microconidia may be curved.
 Microconidia typically lack septa, but occasionally they may have up to two.
 Fusarium solani also forms chlamydospores most commonly under suboptimal growth conditions.
 These may be produced in pairs or individually.
 They are abundant, have rough walls, and are 6-11 μm.
-F. solani chlamydospores are also brown and round.
+FSSC chlamydospores are also brown and round.

 Ecology

-F. solani is found in soil worldwide.
+FSSC is found in soil worldwide.
 However, a given species within the complex may not be as widespread and may not have the same ecology as others in the complex.
-In general, as a soil fungus, F. solani is associated with the roots of plants and may be found as deep in the ground as 80 cm.
+In general, as a soil fungus, FSSC is associated with the roots of plants and may be found as deep in the ground as 80 cm.
 It is frequently isolated in tropic, subtropic, and temperate locations, and less frequently isolated from alpine habitats.
-The pH of soil does not have a significant effect on F. solani, however, soil fumigation causes an increase in occurrence.
-F. solani is typically sensitive to soil fungicides.
-F. solani has been found in ponds, rivers, sewage facilities, and water pipes.
+The pH of soil does not have a significant effect on FSSC, however, soil fumigation causes an increase in occurrence.
+FSSC is typically sensitive to soil fungicides.
+FSSC has been found in ponds, rivers, sewage facilities, and water pipes.
 It has also been found in larvae and adults of the picnic beetle, is a symbiote of the ambrosia beetle.

 Life cycle

-F. solani can be found in soils worldwide, where its chlamydospores overwinter on plant tissue/seed or as mycelium in the soil.
+FSSC can be found in soils worldwide, where its chlamydospores overwinter on plant tissue/seed or as mycelium in the soil.
 The pathogen enters hosts through developing roots, where it can infect the host.
 After infection, F. solani produces asexual macro and microconidia which are dispersed through wind and rain.
 The pathogen can persist in the soil for a decade, and if left unchecked can cause complete crop loss.